-At a Special Meeting of the Company's Stockholders, held on February 18, 2015, the Company's stockholders approved a new investment management agreement ("Management Agreement") between the Company and BlackRock Advisors, LLC to permit the Advisor to serve as the Company's investment adviser following the completion of the sale of certain assets related to managing the Company from the Company's previous investment adviser, 52nd Street Capital Advisors LLC, formerly BlackRock Kelso Capital Advisors LLC (the "Previous Advisor," "BKCA" or "52nd Street"), to the Advisor (the "Transaction").
+At a Special Meeting of the Company's Stockholders, held on February 18, 2015, the Company's stockholders approved a new investment management agreement ("Management Agreement") between the Company and the Advisor to permit the Advisor to serve as the Company's investment advisor following the completion of the sale of certain assets related to managing the Company from the Company's previous investment advisor, 52^{nd} Street Capital Advisors LLC, formerly BlackRock Kelso Capital Advisors LLC (the "Previous Advisor," "BKCA" or " 52^{nd} Street"), to the Advisor (the "Transaction").
 The Transaction was completed on March 6, 2015 and, pursuant to the new investment management agreement, dated as of March 6, 2015, the Company's investment activities are currently managed by the Advisor.
-Prior to the consummation of the Transaction, the Company had entered into an investment management agreement with the Company's previous adviser, which is referred to as the "Previous Agreement".
-The Company's current investment management agreement had the same management and incentive fee terms as the Previous Agreement until March 6, 2017 and thereafter has different management and incentive fees terms.
+Prior to the consummation of the Transaction, the Company had entered into an investment management agreement with the Company's Previous Advisor, which is referred to as the "Previous Agreement".
+The Company's current Management Agreement had the same management and incentive fee terms as the Previous Agreement until March 6, 2017 and thereafter has different management and incentive fees terms.